An interactive digital experience that allows users to explore the topography of oil paints.

 The visitor can freely walk, jump and glide.
 The waypoint shows up once the visitor get in a certain range.

 A back story of the painting will be unlocked once the visitor reaches the waypoint.

 Once the visitor unlocked all the stories, the screen zooms out to a full view and display the visitor's exploring path.

 Our booth at Met digital Media Open House

-- Second, we think these paintings can act as a stage for games and interactions.
-We can take advantage of this unique viewpoint and create games based around the subject of the painting.
+Second, we consider design games on top of this format.
+Using paintings as a stage for games and interactions.
+Taking advantage of this unique viewpoint and create games based on the subject of the painting.
 By doing this, visitors will not just walk around on the painting but play with it as an environment.
 These kinds of experiences would be much more fun and varied, helping to reach a much younger audience and getting them engaged with art at a young age.

 Developed with Samuel Ehren, Ping Qiu, Lea Liu